 However, every year many people die doing an activity they love, and it can be all too easy to overlook the dangers that you can face out on the trail.
 Here are a few things you should be looking out for and considering before you lace up your boots and head out to see where the path will take you.

 There are several areas of the country where wild animals can be a factor that hikers will encounter, but the type of animals encountered can vary depending on where you are in the country.
-Make sure that you are familiar with what kind of animals you may encounter, whether it is black bears in the northern states, or rattlesnakes in California, and then know how to deal with such a situation should you encounter those animals.
+Make sure that you are familiar with what kind of animals you may encounter, whether it is black bears in the northern states or rattlesnakes in California.
+Then learn how to deal with such a situation should you encounter those animals.

-Another thing that many people will overlook when they are planning a hiking trip is the area that they will be exploring, and going into remote areas can be beautiful, but there are also risks to be considered.
-Make sure you carry enough food and water for the entire trip, and it may be worth having a bivouac bag in your pack in case you are injured and have to wait for help to arrive.
+Another thing that many people will overlook when they are planning a hiking trip is the area that they will be exploring.
+Going into remote areas can be beautiful, but there are also risks to be considered.
+Make sure you carry enough food and water for the entire trip.
+It may be worth having a bivouac bag in your pack in case you are injured and have to wait for help to arrive.
 You won't always have cell phone coverage in these areas, so it is also worth making sure that you let someone know of your plans so that they know where to look for you.

-When you are out in the back country, the crossing areas for rivers and streams may not always be bridges that have handrails, so when you are crossing on wet rocks or a damp log laid over a stream, make sure you are careful to keep your footing.
-If you do have to cross at a ford in the river, only do so when you are sure it is safe, as even relatively shallow rivers can have a strong current.
+When you are out in the backcountry, the areas to cross rivers and streams may not always be via bridges that have handrails.
+When you are crossing on wet rocks or a damp log laid over a stream, make sure you are careful to keep your footing.
+If you do have to cross at a ford (shallow place) in the river, only do so when you are sure it is safe, as even relatively shallow rivers can have a strong current.

 Give Yourself Plenty of Time